- Prep time

 - 2 servings

-If you ever happen to have leftover steak (is that even possible?), throw it in a stir fry with fresh vegetables and shirataki noodles for a delicious next-day meal.
+If you ever happen to have leftover steak at home, throw it in a stir fry with fresh vegetables and shirataki noodles for a delicious next-day meal.

 - 2 packages shirataki konjac pasta, drained and rinsed